Skip to main content

 Intermediate

-The validation of your as physiologically real is the first step.
+The validation of your cognitive symptoms as physiologically real is the first step.
 The next is to understand the control systems that govern these hormonal messengers.
 Your body’s endocrine function is not a series of disconnected events.
 It is a highly integrated network managed by complex feedback loops, primarily orchestrated by the brain itself.

 Two of these systems, the Hypothalamic-Pituitary-Adrenal (HPA) axis and the Hypothalamic-Pituitary-Gonadal (HPG) axis, are the central command pathways whose dysregulation lies at the heart of hormonally-driven cognitive symptoms.